navidps21/docx2xls_parser/readme.md

 You must install two libraries in python.

-The first one is python-docx:
+- The first one is python-docx:

 ```
 pip install python-docx
 ```

-The second one, is xlwt:
+- The second one, is xlwt:

 ```
 pip install xlwt
 ```

+## Inicialization :rocket:

+Now, you are able to add .docx files and run the automation executing `run_code.bat`